Network Security, Defined and Explained

 WAN and Branch Protection

 The vast majority of organizations today have offices, partners, or individual workers based all over the world, and remote work, or telework, is a trend recently accelerated by the global COVID-19 pandemic.
 But network security products can’t be an afterthought in these distributed locations, sometimes described as branch offices.
 Branch office network security means keeping internet traffic safe among branches, corporate resources such as headquarters or data center, and remote employees.
 There is a lot of data in transit among these distributed locations, all the time.
 The rapid embrace of cloud-based applications, such as G Suite, Office 365, and other popular Software-as-a-Service (SaaS) tools, means a consistent, secure internet connection among users at various locations is vital to keeping an organization productive.

 Traditional wide-area network (WAN) technologies such as multiprotocol label switching (MPLS) are now too slow and cumbersome to keep up with the volume and speed of internet connections needed today.
 That’s why many organizations are turning to advanced network security solutions such as software-defined wide-area networking (SD-WAN) as part of fully realized network security delivered all over the world and across many distributed (branch) locations.
 Emerging business connectivity frameworks such as secure access service edge (SASE) combine flexible connectivity provided by SD-WAN with a number of different security needs, from Firewall-as-a-Service (FWaaS) to zero-trust access principles.

 Explore Fortinet SD-WAN | Learn More About SD-Branch

 Intrusion Prevention System (IPS) Security Service

-An intrusion prevention system (IPS) identifies suspicious activities and detects or prevents them from attacking computer networks.
+An intrusion prevention system (IPS) security service identifies suspicious activities and detects or prevents them from attacking computer networks.
 IPS security technologies monitor for these activities, capture information about them, and report them to network administrators.
 IPS will initiate preventative steps such as configuring other network security tools to prevent possible attacks, and adjusting corporate security policies to block employees or guests on the network from engaging in harmful behavior.
 IPS tools are a critical component of complete network security, and increasingly are being integrated into network firewalls instead of their traditional place as a standalone product in the network security infrastructure.

 Learn More About FortiGuard IPS